ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2016-04-19-python-permutations.markdown

 ---
 layout: post
-title:  "Python Permutations"
+title:  "Scrape Zillow - Hundreds of Thousands of Properties Pt.
+2 w/o Tax Data"
-date:   2016-04-19 19:31:43 +0700
+date:   2019-02-10 19:31:43 +0700
-categories: [python]
+categories: [python, web scraping, Zillow]
 ---
-This simply how to implement the module of permutations in python.
+This tutortial will walk you through how to scrape hundreds of thousands of Zillow property data.
+This article assumes you have Zillow property URLs and ZPIDs already or have already read the Scrape Zillow - Hundreds of Thousands of Properties Pt.
+1 article.

+1. Prerequites

+  Python 2
+  Libraries: itertools, lxml, gevent, codecs, sys, json, time

+2.

 {% highlight ruby %}
 >>> from itertools import permutations